UofT-Government-Project/Covid19_PHU/README.md

 - Merged the dataframes and dropped the categorial columns

 ### Set the Target and features
+- Removed ' Not recivered' from outcome so we end up with two classes 'Fatal' and 'Recovered'
-- Set active Covid cases as our target(y)
+- Set Fatal cases as our target(y)
-- Removed three columns ( active cases, fatal cases and resoved cases) from our dataframe to set up our features (X)
+- Removed three columns ( fatal cases and resolved cases) from our dataframe to set up our features (X)

 ### Training and testing set:
 - Split our data into training and testing by train_test_split function from sklearn library
 - Scaled the data
-### Logistic Regression ML model:
+### RandomForest Classifier ML model:
-- Accuracy score 0.977
+- Accuracy score 0.92 - The high accuracy is due to high recovery rate of covid.

-### Reasons for using Logistic Regression:
+### Reasons for using RandomForest Classifier:

-- It is a classification algorithm analyzes continues and categorial variables.
-- It generates relatively high accuracy score while it is a straightforward model , easy to implement and interpret.
-- LR makes no asuumptions about classes in features and it is fast at classifying unknown records.
-- It predicts probability of high covid cases in public health units (PHU) in Ontario.
+- It reduces overfitting in decision trees that improves high accuracy
+- The model is robust to outliers.
+- It works well with both categorial and continues values.
+- There are also low correlations in features that requires multiple learning algorithms.
+- It automates missing values in the data.

 ### Limitations:

-- Logistic regression model assumes linearity between the dependent variable and independant variables
-- Non-linear problems can not be solved with this model
-- It is difficult to get complex relationships with this model and deep learning Neural Networks can outperfom LR model.
+- Training large number of deep trees costs higher in terms of computing and memory usage
+- More difficult to interpret comapares to individual decision trees
+- It has poorperformance on imbalanced data